zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     c.  **Resource group**: Select the hands-on-lab-SUFFIX resource group.

-    d.  **Location**: Select the location you are using for resources in this hands-on la.b
+    d.  **Location**: Select the location you are using for resources in this hands-on lab.

     e.  **Pricing tier**: Select Standard.